milvus-io/bootcamp/bootcamp/tutorials/integration/build_rag_on_arm.md

 You can also adjust the parameters of the launched LLM to adapt it to your server hardware to obtain ideal performance.
 For more parameter information, see the `llama-server --help` command.

+If you struggle to perform this step, you can refer to the [official documents](https://learn.arm.com/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot/) for more information.

 You have started the LLM service on your Arm-based CPU.
 Next, we directly interact with the service using the OpenAI SDK.